-It’s taken a while, but De’Longhi has been working on the noisiness of its dehumidifiers for many years, and it seems that it has finally succeeded with the DNC65.
+It’s taken a while, but De’Longhi has been working on its dehumidifiers’ noisiness for many years, and it seems that it has finally succeeded with the DNC65.

 A highly efficient model, if you’re searching for a dehumidifier that is as quiet as it is efficient, then the DNC65 could be the model for you.
 With an output of 34dB, its levels are impressive for a machine as sizeable as this, although this is largely due to the fact that it has no compressor.

 That said, it is also rather compact and measures in at 17x29x47cm, making it somewhat smaller than the DEX12.
-With a two-litre tank, however, it will need emptying fairly regularly.
-Weighing just 6.5kg, the machine is very easy to move around and can easily extract moisture from a room of 55 cubic meters.
+With a two-litre tank, however, it will need emptying reasonably regularly.
+Weighing just 6.5kg, the machine is straightforward to move around and can easily extract moisture from a room of 55 cubic meters.

 In all, this is a highly compact and efficient dehumidifier that is perfect for those searching for a quieter model.

-A dehumidifier with a good reputation for extraction in large rooms, the EcoAir DD1 Classic MK5 comes with electronic controls that are valued for their ease of use.
+A dehumidifier with a good reputation for extraction in large rooms, the EcoAir DD1 Classic MK5 comes with electronic controls valued for ease of use.

-As already mentioned, the EcoAir excels at removing moisture from the air and can tackle seven litres a day, which is good for a model of this size, although it isn’t the biggest capacity on this list.
+As already mentioned, the EcoAir excels at removing moisture from the air and can tackle seven litres a day, which is good for this size model, although it isn’t the most significant capacity on this list.

-Ideal for small flats and apartments, the unit has a two-litre tank, which is smaller than other EcoAir models.
-If you’re not too keen on removing water all day, there’s also a continuous drainage feature if you have access to a low-level drain.
+Ideal for small flats and apartments, the unit has a two-litre tank smaller than other EcoAir models.
+If you’re not too keen on removing water all day, there’s also a continuous drainage feature if you can access a low-level drain.

-If you’re looking for a quieter unit, the unit works at 34dB, which means that its one of the quietest of the list.
-The EcoAir DD1 comes with a variety of features, including an auto-setting function so it can maintain your chosen humidity level and an ioniser.
+If you’re looking for a quieter unit, the unit works at 34dB, which means that it is one of the quietest list.
+The EcoAir DD1 comes with various features, including an auto-setting function so it can maintain your chosen humidity level and an ioniser.